luuyin/luuyin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am Lu, currently a Ph.D. candidate of machine learning in the data mining group at the Eindhoven University of Technology (TU/e), the Netherlands, under the supervision of [Mykola Pechenizkiy](https://www.win.tue.nl/~mpechen/) and [Vlado Menkovski ](https://vlamen.github.io/).

-Before I moved to the Netherlands, I obtained my master degree at Harbin Institute of Technology (Shenzhen).
+Before moving to the Netherlands, I obtained my master's and bachelor's degrees at the [Harbin Institute of Technology](https://en.wikipedia.org/wiki/Harbin_Institute_of_Technology).

-My research interests include sparse training, data efficiency, and knowledge elicitation.
+My research interests include sparse training, data efficiency, knowledge elicitation and representation.